 – Whole milk (because you actually need the fat) is both hydrating and gently promotes the renewal of skin cells since it contains lactic acid

-– Egg yolks are one of nature’s wonders for both internal and external use.
-They are rich in protein, fats, zinc, vitamin A, B2 and B3, all of them needed by the skin
+– Egg yolks are one of nature’s wonders for internal and external use.
+They are rich in protein, fats, zinc, and vitamins A, B2, and B3, all of which are needed by the skin

-– Floral waters (hydrosols) such as orange blossom water – moisturizes, promotes skin tonus and regeneration, lemon balm water – smoothing effect, soothes irritations and reduces fine wrinkles, linden blossom – brightens dull skin, unclogs pores, soothes irritations
+– Floral waters (hydrosols) such as orange blossom water – moisturize and promote skin tonus and regeneration; lemon balm water – smoothing effect, soothes irritations, and reduces fine wrinkles; linden blossom – brightens dull skin, unclogs pores, soothes irritations

-– Organic, cold-pressed oils like olive oil – protects against free radicals, deeply moisturizes the skin, soothes minor irritations and skin redness, almond oil – nourishes and hydrates, promotes skin regeneration, helps restore the skin’s natural protective barrier, softens the skin, avocado oil – protects the skin against transdermal water loss, softens rough, scaly skin, speeds up healing of minor skin lesions, soothes itchy skin, argan oil – promotes skin regeneration, slows down the skin’s aging process, protects the skin against dehydration, improves skin tonus
+– Organic, cold-pressed oils like olive oil – protect against free radicals, deeply moisturize the skin, soothe minor irritations and skin redness; almond oil – nourishes and hydrates, promotes skin regeneration, and helps restore the skin’s natural protective barrier, and softens the skin, avocado oil – protects the skin against transdermal water loss, softens rough, scaly skin, speeds up healing of minor skin lesions, soothes itchy skin, argan oil – promotes skin regeneration, slows down the skin’s aging process, protects the skin against dehydration, improves skin tonus

 – Honey is a natural moisturizer and anti-inflammatory with mild antiseptic properties, perfect for all skin types but especially useful to relieve irritated/itchy skin

-– Mango (make sure you removed all the peels since they can irritate the skin) is rich in vitamin A that brightens dull skin and aids in moisturizing dry/flaky skin, B vitamins that slow down skin aging and prevent against free radicals, AHAs – natural fruit acids promoting skin cell renewal, potassium which increases skin hydration and vitamin C known to increase the skin’s collagen production and restore its elasticity
+– Mango (make sure you remove all the peels since they can irritate the skin) is rich in vitamin A, brightens dull skin and aids in moisturizing dry/flaky skin, B vitamins that slow down skin aging and prevent free radicals, AHAs – natural fruit acids promoting skin cell renewal, potassium which increases skin hydration and vitamin C is known to increase the skin’s collagen production and restore its elasticity

 – Floral waters (hydrosols) with a soothing effect like chamomille, cornflower (also useful for under-eye circles) and linden blossom water

-– Organic, cold-pressed oils such as apricot kernel oil – reduces redness and irritations, moisturizes and forms a protective film on the skin to prevent water loss, marigold oil – soothes and speeds up healing of irritated skin, mild astringent and decongestant (unclogs pores), camellia sinensis oil – rich in antioxidants it prevents premature skin aging, mildly reduces age and pigmentation spots, softens the skin and protects against external factor that can damage the skin
+– Organic, cold-pressed oils such as apricot kernel oil – reduce redness and irritations, moisturize and forms a protective film on the skin to prevent water loss; marigold oil – soothes and speeds up healing of irritated skin, mild astringent and decongestant (unclogs pores), camellia sinensis oil – rich in antioxidants it prevents premature skin aging, mildly reduces age and pigmentation spots, softens the skin and protects against external factor that can damage the skin

-You can combine cosmetic clay with both liquids and oils, but don’t use too much oil (about 10% is enough) since the mixture might become to greasy to adhere to the skin.
-A basic clay mask can also be made by mixing the clay with plain water although dry and sensitive skin types might need a moisturizing ingredient to prevent excessive dryness as clay can draw out too much oil from the skin.
-If you choose to add an oily ingredient to your clay mask, the clay will draw out the bad oils from your skin, but also help your skin absorb the good oil you included in your mask (more effectively than by applying the pure oil on the skin).
+You can combine cosmetic clay with both liquids and oils, but don’t use too much oil (about 10% is enough) since the mixture might become too greasy to adhere to the skin.
+A basic clay mask can also be made by mixing the clay with plain water, although dry and sensitive skin types might need a moisturizing ingredient to prevent excessive dryness, as clay can draw out too much oil from the skin.
+If you choose to add an oily ingredient to your clay mask, the clay will draw out the bad oils from your skin but also help your skin absorb the good oil you included in your mask (more effectively than by applying the pure oil on the skin).

-There are many other natural ingredients you can use to make your perfect clay facial mask.
+You can use many other natural ingredients to make your perfect clay facial mask.
 However, I recommend you learn their properties before you use them to be sure they suit your skin type and/or problems and won’t do more damage than good.